wcfrobert/wthisj/README.md

 ### Visualize Results - 3D

 **`PunchingShearSection.plot_results_3D(colormap="jet", cmin="auto", cmax="auto", scale=10)`** - Visualize punching shear calculation results in an interactive 3D format using plotly.
-Returns a plotly figure object.
+This method returns a plotly figure object.

 * colormap: string (OPTIONAL)
   * named colormap.
-Here's a [list of all available colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html). "jet" is a common colormap for stress visualization.
+Here's a [list of all available colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html). "jet" is a common one for stress visualization.
 * cmin: float or string (OPTIONAL)
   * specify min range for color mapping.
-By default, the colormap range is automatically calculated to span from min(stress) to max(stress)
+Default = min(stress)
 * cmax: float or string (OPTIONAL)
   * specify max range for color mapping.
-By default, the colormap range is automatically calculated to span from min(stress) to max(stress)
+Default = max(stress)
 * scale: float (OPTIONAL)
   * scaling factor used to adjust the size of vector plot.
 Default is 10.
+Which means the max vector is 10" in the Z-dimension.

 ```python